stefmsft/SurfUtil/README.md

         Set it back to "SilentlyContinue" to remove the verbosity

-    After modificagion of the file, run do a :
+    After modification of the file, do a run of :

         . .\LoadAndCheck.ps1